nstele/swiftUI/README.md

-# swiftUI
+# SwiftUI
-Swift UI tutorials
+Swift UI Apple tutorials

 # Purpose
 Learn and practice how to use Swift UI